If you are Unable to Sign-in to iMessage and FaceTime on iPhone, you will find below different methods to fix this issue.

 Unable to Sign-in to iMessage and FaceTime

-In most cases, you will see an error message on your iPhone saying “Unable to contact iMessage server” or “An Error occurred during activation” or similar.
+In a typical case, you will see an error message reading Unable to contact iMessage server or An Error occurred during activation.

-1. Set Date & Time Automatically
+1. Check Date & Time Settings

 The most commonly recommended solution for problem with iMessage and FaceTime is to make sure that your iPhone can automatically set its Date and Time.

 1. Go to Settings > General > tap on Date & Time.